 - In conjunction with academic and teaching staff of Moondani Balluk, VU will continue to develop and deliver an Indigenous curriculum within all Higher and Vocational Education programs and include an Indigenous component in all Core Graduate Attributes.
 In doing so the status of Indigenous Australian culture, knowledge and studies on campus will be enhanced and the curriculum will be responsive to addressing ongoing societal and institutional privilege and power that result in subsequent racism and disadvantage.
 The development and delivery of Indigenous curriculum will be implemented in a staged process taking into account Indigenous academic and teaching staff workload and resources.

-- VU will continue to develop and improve its Aboriginal and Torres Strait Islander education and employment strategies to assist the achievement of equity between Aboriginal and Torres Strait Islander people and other Australians in access, participation and outcomes in both its higher education and vocational education sectors.
+- VU will continue to develop and improve its Aboriginal education and employment strategies to assist the achievement of equity between Aboriginal people and other Australians in access, participation and outcomes in both its higher education and vocational education sectors.

-- VU will continue to implement the YES and actively encourage Aboriginal and Torres Strait Islander people to equip themselves with the skills, knowledge and experiences that are valued in the employment market.
+- VU will continue to implement the YES and actively encourage Aboriginal people to equip themselves with the skills, knowledge and experiences that are valued in the employment market.

-- In collaboration with Moondani Balluk Indigenous Academic Unit, the University will engage in Equal Partnerships with the Aboriginal and Torres Strait Islander community in the West and North of Melbourne.
-It will target programs and provide space to enable capacity building by Aboriginal and Torres Strait Islander people and develop an agreed protocol on the roles and responsibilities of Indigenous Australian leaders and Elders.
+- In collaboration with Moondani Balluk Indigenous Academic Unit, the University will engage in Equal Partnerships with the Aboriginal community in the West and North of Melbourne.
+It will target programs and provide space to enable capacity building by Aboriginal people and develop an agreed protocol on the roles and responsibilities of Indigenous Australian leaders and Elders.